 - Thaddeus Watulak, Civil Rights and Title IX

-CBRT will begin accepting applications in February for student members for the 2021-2022 academic year.
+CBRT is accepting applications for student members for the 2021-2022 academic year.
 Students should be available to serve during both the fall and spring semesters.
 (J-Term availability is optional but not required.)
 This is a volunteer role that involves a one-hour weekly commitment.